10 smarter ways to find a job

 There's no denying it – searching for jobs really is a full-time job in itself and, alas, it doesn't get much easier as you get older.

-Feeling a bit like you're going round in circles and getting nowhere with it?
+Feeling a bit like you're going around in circles and getting nowhere with it?
 Sometimes, it can be helpful to take a step back and really think about your approach before bashing out the job applications.

 Taking a different angle can give you a fresh boost of confidence if you're feeling in a rut, and hopefully find you that job opportunity you've been searching for.